generot/BigIntegerLibrary/README.md

 # BigIntegerLibrary
-This is a C++ library that provides addition and multiplication of arbitrarily large integers.
+This is a C/C++ library that provides addition and multiplication of arbitrarily large integers.
 For now, it only supports addition, multiplication and exponentiation, it is uncertain whether other arithmetic operations will be added.
 Multiplication works with a ```BigInt``` multiplier, as well as an ```int``` multiplier.
 Addition and exponentiation work only between BigInts.<br>